thchoudhury/ApiTestingUsingJmeter/UsingPostman/Readme.md

 # API Testing Using Postman
-This document provides guidelines and examples for testing of RESTful APIs.
+This document provides instruction of testing of RESTful APIs using Postman and Newman(if CLI is used)

 # Install Postman and Newman
 * Download Postman from <https://www.getpostman.com/apps>